-Onondaga Lake Phosphorus TMDL -- DEC is updating the phosphorus Total Maximum Daily Load (TMDL) for Onondaga Lake.
-This page describes sources of phosphorus and the timeline that DEC is following to develop the TMDL.
+Onondaga Lake Phosphorus TMDL -- DEC updated the phosphorus Total Maximum Daily Load (TMDL) for Onondaga Lake.
+This page describes discuss sources of phosphorus and the timeline that DEC used to develop the TMDL.

 Major Ongoing Natural Resources Damages Assessments -- A Natural Resource Damage Assessment (NRDA) calculates the cost of restoring natural resources impacted by hazardous materials.
 DEC coordinates the NRDA for Onondaga Lake with the federal Department of the Interior and the Onondaga Nation.

 Onondaga Lake Fishing -- Fishing information for Onondaga Lake.
 This page describes plant life, public access sites, common fish species and research programs.

 Onondaga Lake Navigation -- Boating information for Onondaga Lake.
 This page describes boating hazards and navigational buoys.
 Also on this page: a printable map of navigational buoys.

 Watersheds, Lakes, Rivers -- What is a watershed?
 New York has 17 main watersheds that DEC uses as the basis for management, monitoring and assessment programs, and many smaller watersheds like the Onondaga Lake watershed.